Robert Gould Shaw: American Civil War

 To command the unit, Andrew already had Shaw's son in mind.
 Andrew wrote to Francis Shaw about the need to find a leader who would accept the responsibility of the command "with a full sense of its importance, with an earnest determination for its success."
 Included in Andrew's letter was a commission for Robert Shaw to take command of the new regiment.

 Carrying the commission, Francis Shaw traveled to Virginia to speak with his son.
 Robert Shaw was hesitant to take the post, as he did not believe that authorities would send the unit to the front lines, and he did not want to leave his fellow soldiers.
 Finally he agreed to take the command.
 On February 6 he telegraphed his father with his decision.
 He was 25 years old.
 The command came with a colonelcy, the rank commensurate with the position of regimental commander.

 Andrew had some difficulty finding enough African American volunteers in Massachusetts to form the regiment.
 Andrew assured recruits that they would receive the standard pay of 13 dollars a month, and that if they were captured, the government of the United States would insist they be treated as any other soldier.
 The Boston area provided enough recruits to form the regiment's "C" Company.
 The remainder of the regiment was formed with black recruits from all across the North.
 Few were former slaves from the South.
 Two sons of the prominent African-American abolitionist leader Frederick Douglass volunteered to serve with the 54th.

 Captain Shaw arrived in Boston on February 15, 1863, and immediately assumed his position.
 He was a strict disciplinarian, determined to train the men to high standards.
 On March 25, 1863, Shaw wrote to his father of his fledgling regiment:

-Everything goes on prosperously.
-The intelligence of the men is a great surprise to me.
-They learn all the details of guard duty and camp service infinitely more readily than most of the Irish that I have had under my command.
-There is not the least doubt that we will leave the State with as good a regiment as any that has marched.

 Shaw was promoted to major on March 31, 1863, and two weeks later on April 17 was made full colonel.
 On April 30 the regiment drew 950 Enfield rifled muskets and swords for non-commissioned officers (NCOs).
 By May 11 more troops had arrived in Boston than were required to man the regiment.
 The 55th Massachusetts was begun with the next round of new recruits.